friedue/Notes/IntroToNGS_WCMGS.md

 These problems can be mitigated, but not completely eliminated, with careful library preparation and frequent updates of Illumina's machines and chemistry.

 ## Replicates

+For many HTS applications, the ultimate goal is to

 Technical replicates are therefore repeated measurements of the same sample while biological replicates are parallel measurements of biologically distinct samples that capture random biological variation